redux-zero/redux-zero/README.md

 ### Combining actions

-There's a simple way to combine actions in Redux Zero by using the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
-Here's how:
+There's an utilitary funtion to combine actions on React Zero:

 ```js
 import { connect } from "redux-zero/react";